dogeared/mp3-transcription-app/README.md

 # MP3 Transcriber

-A secure web application for transcribing MP3 files using AssemblyAI, built with Spring Boot, Vaadin Flow, and OAuth2/OIDC authentication via Okta.
+A secure web application for transcribing MP3 files using AssemblyAI, built with Spring Boot, Vaadin Flow, and OAuth2/OIDC authentication via Auth0.

 ## Features

-- **Secure Authentication**: OAuth2/OIDC with PKCE using Okta
+- **Secure Authentication**: OAuth2/OIDC with PKCE using Auth0
 - **File Upload**: Drag-and-drop MP3/WAV file upload with validation (up to 500MB)
 - **Speaker Diarization**: Assign custom names to speakers in the audio
 - **Audio Transcription**: Upload and transcribe audio files using AssemblyAI's API